josiasvfigueredo1985/typescript_advanced_level/README.md

 #### Folders
 - **`.husky`**
   - Pre-commit configurations, others settings can be added as well, such as pre-push and post-merge;
-  - The "_" folder store template files with proper names and extesions for each setting;
+  - The "_" folder store template files with proper names and extensions for each setting;
   - In order to add other setting, copy the template file to the ".husky" as done with "pre-commit" setting.

 - **`.vscode`**